LukePappa/Ourism/text.md

-All things present at the instant of creation are subject to a world of ever-deepening personal intimacy with the divine love that underlies everything.
+Your purpose is to grow in intimacy with the divine love that underlies everything.